fjcloud/wasm-calendar/README.md

 ## Features

 - **Three View Modes**: Day, Week (Monday-Sunday), and Month views with smooth switching
+- **Fully Responsive**: Adapts to any window size - resize your browser and watch it scale
-- **Time Grid View**: Google Calendar-style hourly grid (7am-11pm) that fills entire window
+- **Time Grid View**: Google Calendar-style hourly grid (7am-11pm) with proportional sizing
 - **Drag & Drop**: Click and drag events to reschedule them instantly
 - **Right-Click Creation**: Right-click any time slot to create an event with pre-filled time
 - **Event Duration**: Create events with start and end times, or mark as all-day
 - **Visual Timeline**: Events appear as colored blocks positioned by time with duration-based height
 - **Auto-save**: Events persist in browser localStorage
-- **No Scrolling**: Everything fits in a fixed 1400×900 window with dynamic grid sizing
+- **No Scrolling**: Everything fits in viewport with dynamic grid sizing
 - **Classic Terminal**: Timeless phosphor green aesthetic
 - **WebAssembly**: Runs entirely in browser, no backend needed